Ancilla-assisted schemes are beneficial for Gaussian state phase estimation: Quantum metrology

-Therefore finding the SLD gives insights into the measurement that needs to performed.
-Since this observable depends on the parameter $\varphi$ to be estimated, the experimenter must use an estimate $\theta$ in place of $\varphi$ and use a feedback strategy \cite{PhysRevLett.85.5098,PhysRevLett.104.063603,PhysRevLett.107.233601,PhysRevA.95.053837} to adjust $\theta\rightarrow \varphi$.
+Therefore finding the SLD gives insights into the measurement that one needs to perform.
+Since this observable depends on the parameter $\varphi$ to be estimated, the experimenter must use an estimate $\theta$ in place of $\varphi$ and use a feedback strategy \cite{PhysRevLett.85.5098,PhysRevLett.104.063603,PhysRevLett.107.233601,PhysRevA.95.053837} to adjust $\theta \rightarrow \varphi$.

-Finding the optimal measurement analytically for an arbitrary mixed multimode Gaussian state is non-trivial.
+Finding $\hat L$ analytically for an arbitrary mixed multimode Gaussian state is non-trivial.
 For pure states, following the result by Monras, $\hat L$ is given by \cite{monras2013phase}